Making the Right Decision for Your Higher Education in Australia Amidst Closed Borders

 The Australian government has taken the restrictive action of closing its borders for all except citizens of Australia, owing to the COVID-19 pandemic.
 Although in the best interest of the Australian community, this decision has impacted and sparked an atmosphere of uncertainty, especially among international students looking to pursue their career aspirations in the country.
 The ambiguity on when the country will open its borders to welcome international students has led to students either choosing countries with open borders or having to confront the choice of dropping out from their programs in the Australian Universities.

-Australia has consistently been among the most popular choices for international students to pursue their studies abroad.
+Australia has consistently been among the most popular choices for international students to pursue their higher studies abroad.
 In view of the ongoing pandemic, the Australian government has declared certain significant relaxations on their visa rules for international students affected by COVID-19; the highlights of which being:

 - As the government recommences granting student visas in all locations outside Australia, students will already have visas and will be able to travel to Australia once the borders re-open.